kb-0311/ToDoList-Firebase-NextJS-React-/README.md

-I had added my own personal firebaseconfig variables at the root of this repo, so the first thing I need you to do is create your own firebase.js file which will contain you firebase SDK configs provided in your firebase project .
+I had added my own personal firebaseconfig variables at the root of this repo, so the first thing I need you to do is create your own firebase.js file which will contain your firebase SDK configs provided in your firebase project .

 import {getFirestore} and itiilaize it to a variable db and export {db} from your own made firebase.js .